 Gift Aid is a Government scheme that enables charities to claim the tax that supporters have already paid on their donations.
 To allow us to claim this back you must be a UK taxpayer* and have paid sufficient income and/or capital gains tax to cover the amount Macmillan will reclaim in each tax year.

-We cannot claim Gift Aid on the total amount raised so please ask each eligible guest to fill out the Gift Aid form in your Summer Lights Kit to allow us to get 25p extra from every £1 raised!
+We cannot claim Gift Aid on the total amount raised so please ask each eligible guest to fill out the Gift Aid form in your pack to allow us to get 25p extra from every £1 raised!
+Simply return using your freepost envelope in your pack or send them to Whodunnit, Macmillan Cancer Support, 89 Albert Embankment, London, SE1 7UQ.

 *Gift Aid does not apply to non-UK tax payers, Isle of Man and Channel Islands residents.

-If the above FAQ's don't help or you have any other queries, then please do get in contact with us.
+If the above FAQ's haven't answered your question or you have any other queries, then please do get in contact with us.

 You can reach us at firstname.lastname@example.org or you can call us on 0300 1000 200